Sulexa/Sulexa.CancellationTokenInjection/README.md

 ## Usage

-In startup add services.AddHttpContextCancellationTokenInjection(); in the ConfigureServices method:
+In your startup.cs add services.AddHttpContextCancellationTokenInjection(); in the ConfigureServices method:

 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container.